-Several years ago I made a set of Christmas stockings for my family.
-When I was planning the design of the stockings I knew that I wanted something simple and modern.
+Several years ago, I made a set of Christmas stockings for my family.
+When planning the stockings’ design, I knew that I wanted something simple and modern.
 My intention was to design stockings that would stand the test of time.

 Table of Contents

 These stockings are made from Wool Felt and feature two different colors of felt.
 I chose to make the body of my Christmas stockings out of gray wool felt and to accent those stockings with a brighter color.